ElvenTools/elven-nft-minter-sc/README.md

 ### Other ways of using it

 You can always clone it and change it as you need.
 The best is to use the Elven Tools CLI tool, which can also be configured after changes.
-But nothing stops you from using the [erdpy](https://docs.elrond.com/sdk-and-tools/erdpy/erdpy/).
+But nothing stops you from using the [mxpy](https://docs.multiversx.com/sdk-and-tools/sdk-py/).
 It is all up to you.
-Of course, you will need to do more work when using the erdpy.
+Of course, you will need to do more work when using the mxpy.

 ### Tracking the progress